 AgriSafe is offering this Train-the-Trainer series to anyone who works with youth (ages 14-23 years).
 The series of modules will walk you through 5 target areas and includes an instructor guide after completing each topic.
 These train the trainer courses will help prepare you to teach on each of the topic areas included.
 You will have the opportunity to increase your knowledge and will receive an instructor guide to use with your students or young workers.
 The modules include On-Demand webinars, Classroom Learning Activities, as well as an Instructor Guidebook.
+If you would like more information click here to view a webinar describing the IYH program.

 Train the Trainer Course Topics Include: